-In the Team Division a match consists of six (6) Ends.
-Each Athlete initiates one End with the control of the Jack passing in numerical order from throwing box 1 to 6.
-Athletes have two (2) coloured balls each.
-The Side using red balls will occupy throwing boxes 1, 3 and 5 and the Side using blue balls will occupy throwing boxes 2, 4 and 6
+In the Team event a match consists of six (6) Ends.
+Each athlete initiates one End with the control of the Jack passing in numerical order from throwing box 1 to 6.
+Athletes have two (2) coloured balls each and must enter the call room with no more than 2 red and 2 blue balls per athlete, plus 1 jack ball for each team.
+The Side playing red balls will occupy throwing boxes 1, 3 and 5 and the Side playing blue balls will occupy throwing boxes 2, 4 and 6.